If you’re thinking about becoming a freelancer, then this is for you

 I am going to tell you about a bad experience I had with Upwork, which I believe is unfair and I hope you will avoid it.

 So I was writing recipes and taking photos for a client and the job was posted on Upwork.
 When I negotiated the price with him, we spoke through the platform’s messaging service and I told them my hourly price, which had to be paid through Upwork.
-But I also told them to pay for the ingredients cost outside the platform, as I found it unfair to charge them Upwork’s fees and VAT for that.
+But I also told them to pay for the cost of the ingredients outside the platform, as I found it unfair to charge them Upwork’s fees and VAT for that.

 The next day we both had our accounts suspended forever, without the right for an appeal and without them answering to any of our complaints.
 Just like that, my hard work of building a solid profile and feedback was gone.
 Not giving the right for some sort of appeal or a more thorough look at the case is in my opinion unfair for both freelancers and employers.
-Hopefully they will do something about that in the future.
+Hopefully, they will do something about that in the future.

 So pay attention when communicating with clients through Upwork, because they probably scan messages for certain words and suspend accounts automatically and even if you’re right.
-And nobody will listen to anything you say afterwards.
+And nobody will listen to anything you say afterward.

 5. Deliver on time and don’t bite more than you can chew.

 Once you found that skill and started bidding for jobs as a Freelancer, you will find that a lot of people will want to work with you.
 And you’ll think: ‘Hmm, more clients more money’.
 While that may be true, a day only has 24 hours out of which we sleep about 8.
-That said, I think it’s wise to take as many clients as you can fit into 10 hours work, without delaying jobs.
+That said, I think it’s wise to take as many clients as you can fit into 10 hours of work, without delaying jobs.